Bouldon: Nearby localities

 A mile (1.6 km) to the northeast, in the neighbouring parish of Heath, is a notable historic chapel.
 A mile to the north is Broncroft Castle, a medieval fortified manor house, extensively renovated in the 19th century.
 A mile to the west, on the lane to Diddlebury, is the hamlet of Peaton, with Peatonstrand roughly half-way.

 Diddlebury is a larger village, with a parish church and a primary school, 2.75 mi to the west and on the other side of the River Corve.
 Craven Arms is 8.0 mi by road to the west, and Church Stretton is 11 mi by road to the northwest.

 Area of Outstanding Natural Beauty

 Bouldon lies partially within the Shropshire Hills Area of Outstanding Natural Beauty (AONB).
 The boundary runs along the lane to Peaton/Diddlebury and along the lane to Broncroft/Tugford, with the southern and eastern buildings of the hamlet falling within the AONB.

 Transport

-The only public transport provided currently in Bouldon are buses to Ludlow in the morning, returning in the late afternoon.
-These services (176 and 715) are provided mainly for travel to and from schools and colleges, and only run on schooldays.
+The only public transport provided currently in Bouldon are school buses to Ludlow in the morning, returning in the late afternoon (The school buses do not allow the public to board them).
+These services (176 and 715) are provided solely for travel to and from schools and colleges, and only run on schooldays.

 The nearest railway stations are Ludlow and Craven Arms, both approximately 8 mi away by road.